-Escene, I wanted to use the lighthouse behind the model to act as a nice white background, using this one very large moon flash, I covered the model with a nice side light, and used the rest of the flash to wash the side of the lighthouse wall behind her.
+You can see the background was beautifully lit with the ambient light at the end of the day, For this scene, I wanted to use the lighthouse behind the model to act as a nice white background, using this one very large moon flash, I covered the model with a nice side light, and used the rest of the flash to wash the side of the lighthouse wall behind her.
 I also loved the dramatic light on her face and shoulders, as well as the shadow on the wall behind her.